FuelLabs/sway-rfcs/rfcs/0016-const-fn.md

 - No access to storage
 - Cannot use certain asm opcodes
-- Error out when `const context` is assigned to a heap type.
+- Error out when `const context` is assigned to a type with pointers or references.

 ### Non usable asm opcodes